Getting started with Clevercast Webinar

-- Canceled: the front-end displays a helper page with the message that the webinar has been canceled.
+- Cancelled: the front-end displays a helper page with the message that the webinar has been canceled.

 - Not-Available: the front-end displays a helper page with the message that the webinar is no longer available.

 A newly created webinar automatically has the Live status.
-As administrator, you can change the status through the ‘Update Webinar Status’ dropdown button on the home page.
+As administrator, you can change the status through the ‘Change Webinar Status’ dropdown button on the home page.

 When the main webinar status is live, its behaviour also depends on the live event status.
 See below for more info.